 As with most drug withdrawals, the symptoms associated with withdrawal depend on the amount consumed and for how long.
 Fentanyl is not typically associated with fatal withdrawals if one were to go ‘cold turkey’, also known as without medicated assistance, however, due to the symptoms of opioid withdrawals it is an extremely difficult process to manage on one’s own.

 Opioid withdrawal typically last a few days, but only subside after an entire week of detoxing.
-This can be an extremely challenging week for many that requires guidance or even medicated alleviation to ensure the process is easier and the patient does not relapse.
+This can be an extremely challenging week for many that requires guidance or even medicated alleviation to ensure the process is easier and the client does not relapse.